Tax included. Shipping calculated at checkout.

 Q: What’s the difference between furniture and joinery?

-Furniture is a proprietary item that can be physically picked up and moved around a space.
+Furniture is a loose item that can be physically picked up and moved around a space.
 Joinery is fixed cabinetry that becomes part of the building, such as kitchen cabinets, shelving and wardrobes.

 Q: What’s the difference between customising and commissioning furniture?